arthurzherko/zhorbenland-vite-template/README.md

 # Welcome to your Landify project

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via Zhorben will be committed automatically to this repo.

 ## What technologies are used for this project?